-Do everything that you need to do to get your diapers ready to wash when they’re fresh!
-I remove the inserts from my pockets and separate the covers and the inserts as soon as take them off of baby.
+Do everything that you need to do to get your diapers ready to wash as soon as they’re souked!
+I remove the inserts from my pockets and separate the covers and the inserts right when I take them off of baby.
 If you wait until you’re ready to wash then the diapers are old, smelly, and probably hardened up.
 It’s much easier to do them when wet and then just dump them straight into the washer when it’s time.

 “Why on earth would I go through all of this trouble?”

 Cloth diapers are better for the environment, and better for your baby. disposable fill up landfills for years.
 The chemicals in diapers cause rash and can really irritate your baby’s little tush, and the diapers in general just hurt your bank account!
 The time invested is worth all the benefits you and your baby will have.
 Plus, are they not just so freakin’ adorable?
 I’m a lazy mom.
 I’m always try to do what’s easiest but still best for my little one, so if I can do it I promise you can.